The Tur\'an Density of 4-Uniform Tight Cycles: Introduction

 \begin{theorem} There exists an integer $L_0$ such that the following holds.
 For any $L>L_0$ not divisible by 4, we have $\pi(C_L^{(4)})=\frac 12$. \end{theorem}

 The lower bound is given by the \emph{complete oddly bipartite} $4$-graph, which is constructed as follows.
 Let $V$ be a set of vertices partitioned as $A\cup B$.
 The complete oddly bipartite 4-graph $\Godd(A,B)$ has vertex set $V$ whose edge set comprises those 4-tuples intersecting $A$ in an odd number of vertices.
 This hypergraph is $C_\ell^{(4)}$-free for all $4\nmid\ell$ (see \cref{prop:Godd-C-free}) and has edge density approaching $\frac 12$ as $|V|\to\infty$ if the two parts have roughly equal sizes.
 Actually, $e(\Godd(A,B))$ is maximized if $|A|$ and $|B|$ differ from $|V|/2$ by $\Theta(\sqrt{|V|})$ vertices, but it is unknown which explicit choices of $|A|$ and $|B|$ maximize the part sizes \cite{KeSu05}.
-For this reason, our results are stated in terms of the parameter $\eopt(n)$, defined to be the maximum number of edges in a complete oddly bipartite 4-graph on $n$ vertices, and phrased in accordance with the fact that there may be multiple complete oddly bipartite 4-graphs with $\eopt(n)$ edges (although we do not know of any $n$ for which this is the case).
+For this reason, our results are stated in terms of the parameter $\eopt(n)$, defined to be the maximum number of edges in a complete oddly bipartite 4-graph on $n$ vertices, and phrased in accordance with the fact that there may be multiple nonisomorphic complete oddly bipartite 4-graphs with $\eopt(n)$ edges (although we do not know of any $n$ for which this is the case).

-In fact, our full result (see \cref{cor:unif4-cycles}) shows that the extremal 4-graph avoiding $C_L^{(4)}$ \emph{homomorphically} --- a slightly stronger notion of avoidance defined in \cref{subsec:homomorphisms} --- are exactly the complete oddly bipartite 4-graphs.
-As a consequence of our techniques, the extremal $C_L^{(4)}$-hom-free 4-graph differs from a complete oddly bipartite 4-graph in at most $o(n^4)$ edges, although it seems likely that this difference is much smaller.
+In fact, our full result (see \cref{cor:unif4-cycles}) shows that the extremal 4-graph(s) avoiding $C_L^{(4)}$ \emph{homomorphically} --- a slightly stronger notion of avoidance defined in \cref{subsec:homomorphisms} --- are exactly the complete oddly bipartite 4-graphs with the maximum edges.
+As a consequence of our techniques, the extremal $C_L^{(4)}$-free 4-graph differs from a complete oddly bipartite 4-graph in at most $o(n^4)$ edges, although it seems likely that this difference is much smaller.